 How does this fit into my academic program?

-Participation in the Patent Clinic satisfies the Professional Skills graduation requirement and is a graded course not subject to the TJSL grading curve.
-Students who participate in the Patent Clinic are eligible for up to 4 units of client work (each unit is equivalent to 5 hours per week).
-A minimum weekly client-work commitment is required, and will be determined on a semester-by-semester basis.
-Although remote work is permitted, work within the clinic space is encouraged and students are expected to be available to meet with clients as part of their clinic hours.
-The mandatory clinical seminar, counts for an additional 2 units.
+Participation in the Patent Clinic satisfies the Professional Skills graduation requirement.
+Students who participate in the spring or fall semester are eligible for 3 or 4 units of live client work.
+Each unit is equivalent to 5 hours per week, totaling 15 or 20 hours per week for client representation.
+Work within the clinic space is required and students are expected to be available to meet with clients during their designated clinic hours.
+The mandatory clinical seminar counts for an additional 2 units.
 Students cannot enroll in the Patent Clinic and receive pro bono hours in lieu of units.

 Scientists and engineers participate in the law school's flexible patent law enrichment program to build a greater depth of knowledge for working with patent attorneys at their companies or to become patent agents.
 These students participate in skill building classes such as Patent Claim Drafting and work in the patent clinic.
 They may also take substantive courses such as Patent Law to further enhance their depth of understanding.
 At each stage, students will interact with our expert professors and practitioners, including a partner at a major patent law firm and in-house IP counsel for a major technology firm.
 And those interested in taking the patent bar will receive the guidance of our faculty as they prepare.